Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.rpop(...)

-Pop an element from the right side of a list structure, parameters are as follows:
+Pop an element from the list structure from the right side.
+Parameters are as follows:

 Type |